-(In thousands) 2022 2022 2021 2020 Retirement contributions \$ 8,556 \$ 8,134 \$ 8,035 Profit sharing contributions 5,276 5,081 6,107 Total \$ 13,832 \$ 13,215 \$ 14,142
+(In thousands) 20 023 2022 2021 Retirement contributions \$ 8,930 \$ 8,556 \$ 8,134 Profit sharing contributions 2,019 5,276 5,081 Total \$ 10,949 \$ 13,832 \$ 13,215

 The Company has a rabbi trust to fund the obligations of its non-qualified supplemental executive defined contribution plans (supplemental plans).
 The trust comprises various mutual fund investments selected by the participants of the supplemental plans.
 In accordance with the accounting guidance for rabbi trust arrangements, the assets of the trust and the obligations of the supplemental plans are reported on the Company's consolidated balance sheet.
 The Company elected the fair value option for the mutual fund investment assets so that offsetting changes in the mutual fund values and defined contribution plan obligations would be recorded in earnings in the same period.
 Therefore, the mutual funds are reported at fair value with any subsequent changes in fair value recorded in the income statement.
-The supplemental plan liabilities increase (i.e., supplemental plan expense is recognized) when the value of the trust assets appreciate and decrease (i.e., supplemental plan income is recognized) when the value of the trust asset balances were \$376,000 and \$2,146,000, respectively, and the supplemental plan liability balances were \$446,000 and \$2,221,000, respectively.
-The differences between the trust asset balances and the supplemental liability balances were due to estimated liabilities that were not funded until after the end of the year when the actual liabilities were determined.
+The supplemental plan liabilities increase (i.e., supplemental plan expense is recognized) when the value of the trust assets appreciate and decrease (i.e., supplemental plan income is recognized) when the value of the trust assets decline.
+At December 31, 2023, the trust asset balances and the supplemental plan liability balances were \$450,000.
+At December 31, 2022, the trust asset balances were \$376,000, and the supplemental plan liabilities that were not funded until after the end of the year when the actual liabilities were determined.

 Certain foreign locations are required by law to make profit sharing contributions to employees based on statutory formulas.
-For the years ended December 31, 2022, 2021 and 2020, the Company recognized \$421,000, \$219,000 and \$1,679,000, respectively, of statutory profit sharing expense that is included in the table above.
+For the years ended December 31, 2023, 2022 and 2021, the Company recognized \$480,000, \$421,000 and \$219,000, respectively, of statutory profit sharing expense that is included in the table above.

-In all Company locations, approximately 85 percent of union and non-union employees are eligible for either the Company's sponsored or statutory profit sharing contributions and 100 percent of U.S. based union and non-union employees are eligible for the Company's sponsored profit sharing contribution.
+In all Company locations, approximately 85 percent of union and non-union employees are eligible for either the Company's sponsored or statutory profit sharing contributions and 100 percent of U.S. based union and non-union employees are eligible for the Company's sponsored profit sharing contribution